m3g/MolSimToolkit.jl/README.md

 # MolSimToolkit

-This package provides functions to analyze molecular dynamics simulations, and a framework for the development of custom analysis tools.
+[MolSimToolkit.jl](https://github.com/m3g/MolSimToolkit.jl) provides a set of tools to analyse molecular dynamics simulations, and a framework for the development of custom analysis tools.

-It is currently on very early development stage.

 ## Installation